We can only allocate plots at the eight sites that we manage – see the allotment sites page for more details about them.

 To apply for a plot at a site run by an allotment society, visit the Cambridge Allotments Network website.

+All of our allotment sites have a long waiting list.
+We estimate the shortest wait for a plot to be about 12 months – at some sites it could be three or more years.
 The waiting lists for the Auckland Road and New Street allotment sites have been temporarily closed to new applicants, due to long waiting times.

 If your application is successful, we'll email you to confirm that you have been added to the waiting list.
 We're unable to give any indication of how long you will have to wait until a plot becomes available.